 There have been past public demonstrations in the area of Christiania in Copenhagen.
 You should not involve yourself in any demonstrations and leave an area if it looks like a protest could break out.

-The Danish Intelligence services report that Russia may pose as a significant challenge in the future with regards to the political developments in the Baltic Area.
+The Danish Intelligence services report that Russia may pose a significant challenge in the future, with regards to the political developments in the Baltic Area.

 Religion: Christianity (Church of Denmark)

 Currency: Danish krone (DKK)